jeffsieu/typescript-from-zero/chapters/3-advanced-concepts/7-mapped-types/README.md

-# Mapped Types
+# Mapped types

-Mapped types are a powerful feature in TypeScript that allow you to create new types based on existing ones.
+Mapped types allow you to create new types based on existing ones.
 They provide a way to transform the properties of an existing type in a systematic way, creating a new type with modified property types, names, or modifiers.

-## Basic Syntax

-The basic syntax for a mapped type looks like this:
+A mapped type looks like this:

 ```ts
 type MappedType<T> = {